acl-org/emnlp-2024/_pages/venue.md

 - Self-parking: $53.00
 - Valet parking: Standard vehicles $53.00; Oversize vehicles: $78.00

+### General Parking Info

+Self Parking is also available in the downtown area at Miami Tower, 100 SE 2nd Street

 ## Visa/Passport

 The following questions will help you in determining whether and how to apply for a U.S. visa to attend the conference.